TobiOlajumoke/DevOps-Projects/Project_11/README.md

 Examine the code above and try to make sense out of it.
 This playbook is divided into two parts, each of them is intended to perform the same task: install wireshark utility (or make sure it is updated to the latest version) on your RHEL 8 and Ubuntu servers.
 It uses root user to perform this task and respective package manager: yum for RHEL 8 and apt for Ubuntu.

+Feel free to update this playbook with following tasks:
+Create a directory and a file inside it
+Change timezone on all servers
+Run some shell script
+…
+For a better understanding of Ansible playbooks – [watch this video](https://youtu.be/ZAdJ7CdN7DY) from RedHat and read [this article](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook).